8 Café and Restaurant Interiors that will set your heart aflutter in Ōtautahi

 You’d be forgiven for thinking you’d stepped into a botanical hothouse when crossing the threshold into Six Ounces on Papanui Road.
 The place is bursting at the seams with indoor plants, scattered high and low, pots on the ground and shelves all around.
 Their vintage furniture is punctuated amongst the greenery, and on the walls you’ll find charcoal line drawings created by the owner Lois’s mother, who lives in England.
 By dusk when the candles are lit, Six Ounces serves wine into the evening and truly encapsulates the feeling of hygge.

-4 New Regents Street, Christchurch, Christchurch & Canterbury
+4 New Regent Street, Christchurch Central City, Christchurch, Christchurch & Canterbury

 The interior of gin gin on New Regent Street is exemplary.
 Blessed with swoon-worthy bone structure - in the form of Spanish Mission architecture - the rapture doesn’t end there.
 The space is elevated to another dimension with its clever palette of pastel and bold colours, textures and shapes.
 We love the undulating bench sitting, pendant lighting, arched doorways and playful whimsy.
 And we haven’t even mentioned the cocktails yet - they are excellent too.
 Well played, gin gin.